Connecting is the key to high impact presenting

 I can’t imagine that any presenter, regardless of their topic, message or intent, would want their audience to feel anything other than informed, interested and engaged.
 In fact, the absence of any one of those elements will leave your audience not only very uncomfortable but also resenting you for wasting their time.

 Whatever your position or role is, everyone wants to feel connected to you and your message.
 They don’t just wasn’t the data.
 They want a dialogue.
-They want a conversation that they can relate too in a way that connects with them emotionally as well as intellectually.
+Your audience want a conversation that they can relate too in a way that connects with them emotionally as well as intellectually.

 What every audience wants from a presenter is trust, belief and a level of empathy that ensures they not only understand the message and receive it with clarity, but that it sparks something emotionally too.